germanysbestkeptsecret/Wookmark-jQuery/README.md

       possibleFilters: [],
       resizeDelay: 50,
       verticalOffset: undefined
-    });
+    }

 See the [documentation page](http://www.wookmark.com/jquery-plugin) for details on available options.

 #### itemWidth and flexibleWidth

 These values can be given as numbers which will be interpreted as pixels or you can use percentage strings like '20%'.
+You can also provide a function which should return either a number or a percentage string.
-When `flexibleWidth` is set an `itemWidth` != 0 is used as minimum item width.
+When `flexibleWidth` is set and `itemWidth` is not 0 `itemWidth` used as minimum item width.
 As example using a `flexibleWidth` of 40% will result in two columns with 10% space to the sides of the container.

 #### offset, outerOffset and verticalOffset